grzesiek-galezowski/tdd-ebook/manuscript/230_Designing_for_composabiity_protocols.md

 }
 ```

 The clients of this code will not notice this change at all.
 When we are not forced to return anything, we are more free to do as we like.
-Again, "Tell, don't ask".
+Again, "tell, don't ask".

 ## Protocols should be small and abstract